robert-pinochet/01-linear-regression/README.md

 Project Structure:
  - It is structured on 2 folders:
     1. 01-datasets: where all the datasets used are.
     2. 02-notebooks: where all the notebooks for the analysis are.
+         - Exploratory Data Analysis in order to identify patters and relationships previous the model.
+         - Simple and Multiple Linear Regression using statsmodels library in order to validate the assumptions, before the predictive model.
+         - Predictive Multiple Linear Regression using scikit-learn.